lpwprojects/packettracer_container/README.md

 # Build the image and start new container

+Adding a shared volume to the container to install the app and also share files between the host and the container.

 Note: the container needs access to X11 socket for GUI apps to run.
 Sharing Display env + X11 socket and granting access to it with SELinux label.

 ```